Spring (hydrology): Water content

 Minerals become dissolved in the water as it moves through the underground rocks.
 This mineral content is measured as total dissolved solids (TDS).
 This may give the water flavor and even carbon dioxide bubbles, depending on the nature of the geology through which it passes.
 This is why spring water is often bottled and sold as mineral water, although the term is often the subject of deceptive advertising.
 Mineral water contains no less than 250 parts per million (ppm) of tds.
 Springs that contain significant amounts of minerals are sometimes called 'mineral springs'.
 (Springs without such mineral content, meanwhile, are sometimes distinguished as 'sweet springs'.)
 Springs that contain large amounts of dissolved sodium salts, mostly sodium carbonate, are called 'soda springs'.
 Many resorts have developed around mineral springs and are known as spa towns.
 Mineral springs are alleged to have healing properties.
 Soaking in them is said to result in the absorption of the minerals from the water.
-Some springs contain arsenic levels that exceed the 10ppb World Health Organisation standard for drinking water.
+Some springs contain arsenic levels that exceed the 10 ppb World Health Organization (WHO) standard for drinking water.
 Where such springs feed rivers they can also raise the arsenic levels in the rivers above WHO limits.

 Water from springs is usually clear.
-However some springs may be colored by the minerals that are dissolved in the water.
+However, some springs may be colored by the minerals that are dissolved in the water.
 For instance, water heavy with iron or tannins will have an orange color.

 In parts of the United States a stream carrying the outflow of a spring to a nearby primary stream may be called a spring branch, spring creek, or run.
 Groundwater tends to maintain a relatively long-term average temperature of its aquifer; so flow from a spring may be cooler than other sources on a summer day, but remain unfrozen in the winter.
 The cool water of a spring and its branch may harbor species such as certain trout that are otherwise ill-suited to a warmer local climate.